Black Lake (Washington): Environment

 The lake is considered eutrophic and requires ongoing herbicide treatment, including the use of aluminium sulfate, glyphosate, imazapyr, triclopyr, and diquat dibromide.
 Filtered runoff gathered at Yauger Park water retention ponds in West Olympia is released into Black Lake Ditch.
 The naturally cleaned waters run from Percival Creek to Capitol Lake and eventually into the Salish Sea.

 In September 2000, a significant algae bloom of Aphanizomenon and/or Anabaena cyanobacteria covered the western portion of the lake, restricting recreation activity.
 Smaller blooms took place in 1992 and 1994, and again in October 2011.
 In September 2011, microcystin was discovered at the lake, at a concentration requiring an advisory to avoid contact with lake water; and again in 2021.

 In 2021, a survey of local pollution discovered three streams which introduced effluent from nearby septic systems into the lake.
 Thurston County officials inspected more than 500 parcels which drain to the lake; 200 septic systems in the area were overdue on required maintenance.

 Recreation

 The lake's freshwater beach is accessible through Kenneydell Park, which offers a public dock, picnic and swimming areas.
 The 41 acre public park features over 1000 ft of waterfront.

-Thurston County maintained an undeveloped 41 acre parcel on the western shore of Black Lake known as Guerin Park.
-Purchased by the county in 1976, the site contained an 1,800 foot shoreline.
-Development of the grounds was prevented due to wetland areas throughout the acreage.
+Thurston County has maintained an undeveloped 53 acre parcel on the western shore of Black Lake known as Guerin Park.
+Purchased by the county in 1976, the site contains 1,180 foot shoreline.
+Development of the grounds has been prevented due to wetland areas throughout the park.
 The Tumwater Historical Society proposed a museum at the site, focusing on the historical pioneer roots around the region.
 The build of a rowing club was also proffered.